diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/3rd/bill.md

 ## trivia

-- their cricket bat is haunted by the souls of 1000 dead pillbugs (indestructable) (grandpa boatswain kept using it to kill pillbugs)
+- their late grandfather's vintage cricket bat is haunted by the souls of 1000 dead pillbugs (indestructable) (grandpa boatswain kept using it to kill pillbugs)
 - wears real orecchiette pasta earrings
-- SPOILER: listlessness

 ---